cognetwork-dev/Metallic/README.md

 **Themes**

-Themes can be changed from the [/src/themes.json](https://github.com/cognetwork-dev/Metallic/blob/main/src/themes.json) file.
+Themes can be configured from the [/src/themes.json](https://github.com/cognetwork-dev/Metallic/blob/main/src/themes.json) file.
 The file should be an array of objects using the format below.

 > [!IMPORTANT]
-> Themes file will validated before building, starting the server, or starting the dev server.
+> Themes file will be validated before building, starting the server, or the dev server.

 ```yaml
 {